turk-webdev/asopf/application/asopf-local-dev-env-setup.md

     # Port you will use in mysql workbench to connect to database
     # If MySQL is already running on your local machine then you must choose a PORT # other than 3306
     HOST_PORT=

+    # Port we use in the browser to connect to our app.
+The app always runs at 8080 internally in docker.
+Use 8080 here if you want it to be the same as what nodemon says.
+(Note: Don't change the internal nodejs port in the docker-compose.dev.yml since it will break the nginx connection)
+    APP_PORT=
     ```
 5. To verify that your config is working correctly run
     ```